citemap/citemap.github.io/README.md

 # Gender Trends Resource Repository

-Gender Trends is a repository of research and media reflecting the study, treatment, public policy and communication concerning gender non-conforming children and adolescents.
+Gender Trends is a repository of research and media supporting the study and treatment of gender non-conforming children and adolescents.
+Resources relevant to legal and policy matters, as well as public and professional guidance, are also included.

 ***

-### If you'd like to submit papers or media relevant to the above, send and email to submissions@citemaps.ch
+# If you'd like to submit papers, documentation or media relevant to the above, send and email to submissions@citemaps.ch